USEPA/invitroTKstats/invitroTKstats/data-raw/Honda-Caco2/README.md

 Descriptions of files found within invitroTKstats/data-raw/Honda-Caco2.

-The unprocessed data files \insertCite{honda2025impact}{invitroTKstats} are used to generate the readily available example Caco-2 dataset which can be accessed with `data("Caco2-example")`.
+The unprocessed data files \insertCite{honda2025impact}{invitroTKstats} are used to generate the readily available example Caco-2 datasets which can be accessed with `data("Caco2-example")`.
+The example Caco-2 datasets are also used in the function examples for various functions such as `format_caco2` and `calc_caco2_point`.

 The processed data file is an artifact from generating the data and was used to verify output results.